zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

   - If the target frame is too high or the TID/SID/TSV combination is not possible on your seed then reboot the system to start over with a different seed.
 - Once you find something you want, update your maximum frame range with your target frame.
   - **Leave minimum frame range at 0-- this is your current frame!!**
-  - Note: In order to land on your target fram, you will need to find your delay.
+  - Note: In order to land on your target frame, you will need to find your delay.
 This requires a dry run or two.

 ### Advancing Frames